istio/istio/cni/README.md

     - copies `istio-cni`, `istio-iptables` and `istio-cni-taint` to `/opt/cni/bin`
     - creates kubeconfig for the service account the pod runs under
     - injects the CNI plugin config to the CNI config file
-        - CNI installer will try to look for the config file under the moutned CNI net dir based on file name extensions (`.conf`, `.conflist`)
+        - CNI installer will try to look for the config file under the mounted CNI net dir based on file name extensions (`.conf`, `.conflist`)
         - the file name can be explicitly set by `CNI_CONF_NAME` env var
         - the program inserts `CNI_NETWORK_CONFIG` into the `plugins` list in `/etc/cni/net.d/${CNI_CONF_NAME}`